On this page

 Gender or sex

-You should only ask people about gender or sex if you genuinely cannot provide your service without this information.
+Ask people about gender or sex only if you cannot provide your service without this information.

 If you do need to ask, use the label ‘sex’ when you need biological data (for example, if you’re providing a medical service) or if asking for sex as shown on a passport.
 In all other cases, use the label ‘gender’.

-'Gender' should include a 'Prefer not to say' option - this option is friendly to those who are:
+'Gender' should include a 'Prefer not to answer' option - this option is friendly to those who are:

 Headings